 The views of all pupils are valued at St. George's.
-Pupils with SEND are supported to be involved in decision making and to be able to express any concerns.
+Pupils with SEND are supported to be involved in decision making about their Person-Centred Plan.
 All pupils are aware of their individual targets and a pupil review sheet is used to gather their views on their progress.
 The pupil review sheet is completed with the Class Teacher or Teaching Assistant on a termly basis, if deemed appropriate for the individual child.
 Pupils in key stage 2 and above are invited to attend their termly review meeting when appropriate.